 Walberswick is a beautiful, unspoilt village situated at the mouth of the River Blyth.
 There are no amusement arcades or candy floss to be found, but families seeking pleasure in the peace and quiet of the beach, river, marshes and heathland will find it here.
 Perhaps one of the most iconic views of Walberswick is that of its fishermen's huts and houses on stilts.
 They were once far more numerous, but the great storm of 1953 washed many away and the picturesque Tea Rooms was last seen floating merrily away down the river.

 Clifford Russell, an architect and artist living in the village, designed the sign to commemorate the Coronation of Queen Elizabeth in 1953.
 The ship in the design was copied from a contemporary picture of a 17th-century man-of-war representing Walberswick's ship building past.
 The sign, which stood at the entrance to the village was stolen in 1984.
 Its replacement was copied from a photograph and is two-thirds the size of the original and stands on the Green.
-However, the original sign has recently been recovered.
+However, the original sign was recovered in 2012.
 It has been restored and erected opposite the church.
-Appropriately, it was unveiled during the Queen's Diamond Jubilee celebrations
+Appropriately, it was unveiled during the Queen's Diamond Jubilee celebrations.

 Hidden away among Walberswick's genuinely old buildings, are some little known gems from the early 20th century.
 Frank Jennings may be better known for his father, Tom, who was a famous Newmarket trainer, or for his equally famous son, Humphrey, who made classic documentary films during the 1940s, yet Frank was an Arts and Crafts architect of the highest calibre.
 Luckily for us, he built a dozen or so houses in Walberswick (one of which was bombed in the Second World War).
 Frank Jennings was not only a fine architect but he determined to salvage Suffolk's heritage from the demolition that was much in vogue at the time.
 Thus, Walberswick boasts two beautiful Jacobean staircases, some unique stained glass, medieval ironwork and carved beams, as well as an entire house bought for £80 and literally carted here from Lavenham.